erikdubois/Ultimate-Ubuntu-Mate-16.04/README.md

 # Ultimate Ubuntu Mate 16.04

 We start our journey with a clean install.
+Do all the updates the system already asks you to do.

 ![Screenshots](http://i.imgur.com/xx5yUI1.jpg)